LTUC/amman-dotnet-401d2/Curriculum/Class11/LAB-B.md

 The company has provided for you a dataset of their current inventory.

 Create a website using the MVC architectural pattern that asks the customer to input the price, and point rating they are searching for.
-The customer should then be redirected to another page that will show the filtered results from the inventory. <br /><br />
+The customer should then be redirected to another page that will show the filtered results from the inventory.

 ## Application Specifications
  - Your application should include the following: